christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ## `If` statements
 It is possible to have parts of code execute only when you want it to.

 The expression you place after `if` is evaluated by the Python interpreter to determine if it is `True` or `False`.
-If you go back to the section on equality, you will find that these are very useful in conjunction with `if` statements!
+If you go back to the section on equality, you will find that these operators are very useful in conjunction with `if` statements!
 You can for example say

 ```python
 a = 5